 A more serious exposure to HIV involves three ARV's over a four week period of time, as recommended by the U.S. Public Health Service.
 If the exposure is less serious, their guidelines suggest using AZT and 3TC for four weeks.
 The Centers for Disease Control presented a warning against using Nevirapine for PEP in January of 2001 due to the risk for liver damage.

-Facts: HIV and AIDS
+Quick Facts: HIV and AIDS